makersacademy/bowling-challenge/README.md

 If you get a spare in a frame, the score of the next roll is added retrospectively to the score in that frame.
 If you get a strike in the 10th frame, you are given 2 more rolls which add (retrospectively) to the score of the 10th frame.
 If you get a spare in the 10th frame, you are given 1 more roll which add (retrospectively) to the score of the 10th frame.
-A `Gutter Game` is when the player does not knock down a single pin in the whole game (20 rolls with zero scored for each roll).
+A "`Gutter Game`" is when the player does not knock down a single pin in the whole game (20 rolls with zero scored for each roll).
-A `Perfect Game` is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
-A `Perfect Game` scores 300 points.
+A "`Perfect Game`" is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
+A "`Perfect Game`" scores 300 points.

 ## REVIEW EXPECTATIONS:
 All tests passing